 Submitting Items to be Placed on Reserve

-What is the procedure for putting something on reserve?
+What is the procedure for putting a book on reserve?

-I have a VHS/DVD to put on reserve.
+I have other kinds of items to put on reserve.
 Is that handled the same way?

-Yes, bring the items you want placed on reserve to the Circulation Desk, along with a completed and signed copy of the media reserves form (PDF).
+Yes, bring the items you want placed on reserve to the Circulation Desk, along with a completed and signed copy of the Non-Book Reserve Information & Release Form (PDF).

 It usually takes less than 72 hours from the time the material is dropped off at the Circulation Desk.
-Processing time could be longer during peak times, such as the beginning of semesters.
+Processing times will be longer during peak times, such as the beginning of semesters.

 Turnaround time at the branch libraries may vary.
 Ask when you drop off the material.